bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 ##### Specifying alternative services[\#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#http2_specifying-alternative-services)

-The format of the `alt` parameter is strictly defined by [RFC 7838](https://tools.ietf.org/html/rfc7838) as an ASCII string containing a comma-delimited list of “alternative” protocols associated with a specific host and port.
+The format of the `alt` parameter is strictly defined by [RFC 7838](https://tools.ietf.org/html/rfc7838) as an ASCII string containing a comma-delimited list of "alternative” protocols associated with a specific host and port.

 For example, the value `'h2="example.org:81"'` indicates that the HTTP/2 protocol is available on the host `'example.org'` on TCP/IP port 81.
 The host and port *must* be contained within the quote (`"`) characters.